lmiguelgato/machine-learning-web-app/README.md

 To setup the API, make sure to `cd src/api/` and then:

-0. Create a virtual environment and activate it.\
+:zero: Create a virtual environment and activate it.\
 For example, run: `virtualenv -p python3.8 venv && source venv/bin/activate`

-1. Install the requirements:\
+:one: Install the requirements:\
 `pip install -r requirements.txt`

-2. Start a local Redis server.\
+:two: Start a local Redis server.\
 For example, if you are on Linux or Mac, execute `./run-redis.sh` to install and/or launch a private copy.
 If running this bash script for the first time, execution permission might be needed: `chmod +x run-redis.sh`

-3. Start a Celery worker (in another terminal instance) by running:\
+:three: Start a Celery worker (in another terminal instance) by running:\
 `celery -A main.celery worker --loglevel=info`

-4. Start the Flask application (in another terminal instance) by running:\
+:four: Start the Flask application (in another terminal instance) by running:\
 `python main.py`

 A development server for the API will be running on [http://localhost:5000](http://localhost:5000), and it will reload if you make edits.

-#### Running tests
+#### Running tests :microscope:

 This project uses [PyTest](https://docs.pytest.org/) for testing.
 Simply run `pytest` from `src/api` to run all tests.